A. R. Schwartz

-Aaron Robert Schwartz, known as A. R. Schwartz or "Babe" Schwartz (July 17, 1926 – August 10, 2018), was an American politician, lawyer, and lobbyist who served in the Texas House of Representatives from 1955 to 1959 and in the Texas Senate from 1960 to 1981, representing his native Galveston, Texas.
-He was known as a liberal "yellow-dog" Democrat.
+Aaron Robert Schwartz, better known as A. R. Schwartz or "Babe" Schwartz (July 17, 1926 – August 10, 2018), was an American politician, lawyer, and lobbyist who served in the Texas House of Representatives from 1955 to 1959 and in the Texas Senate from 1960 to 1981, representing his native Galveston, Texas.
+He was known for being a liberal "yellow-dog" Democrat.

 Personal life

-A. R. Schwartz, a Jewish Texan politician, attended Texas A&M University at College Station and the University of Texas School of Law at Austin.
-Schwartz served in the United States Navy during World War II.
+Schwartz attended the Texas A&M University at College Station and the University of Texas School of Law at Austin.
+He served in the United States Navy during World War II.
 He was married to the former Marilyn Cohn of Harlingen, and they had four sons: Bob, Dick (both reside in Houston), John (lives in Pflugerville), and Tom (lives in Florida).

 Texas Legislature

-Schwartz served in the Texas House of Representatives representing the 21st congressional district between January 11, 1955, and January 13, 1959.
+Schwartz served in the Texas House of Representatives representing Galveston County (District 21, Place 2) between January 11, 1955, and January 13, 1959.
 After serving in the house, he served in the Texas Senate for District 17 between January 9, 1960, and January 13, 1981.
 Additionally, while in the Texas Senate, he served as president pro tempore between March 31, 1965, and January 14, 1966, during part of the 59th legislature.

 As a legislator, he specialized in legislation to protect the environment and manage the resources of coastal areas.
 He earned a reputation as a staunch liberal speaker.
-In Molly Ivins's book "Molly Ivins Can't Say That, Can She?," Ivins referred to Schwartz as a "white-maned pixie" and called him one of the legislature's "excellent orators."
+In Molly Ivins's book "Molly Ivins Can't Say That, Can She?", Ivins referred to Schwartz as a "white-maned pixie" and called him one of the legislature's "excellent orators."
 Texas Monthly, who named Schwartz as one of the "Ten Best Legislators" on four occasions, also took note, stating that "during the sixties and seventies, the best entertainment the Capitol had to offer was the oratory of Senator Schwartz".
 As a legislator, Schwartz was known for his spirited feuds, in particular with fellow state senators William T. "Bill" Moore of Bryan and William Neff Patman.
-In a dispute with Hilmar Moore, the longtime mayor of Richmond, Texas, over Moore's appointment to the state's Public Welfare Board, Schwartz said, “You can have that job over my dead body.”
-Moore replied, “Senator, I can’t think of any other way I’d rather have it.”
+In a dispute with Hilmar Moore, the longtime mayor of Richmond, Texas, over Moore's appointment to the state's Public Welfare Board, Schwartz said, "You can have that job over my dead body."
+Moore replied, "Senator, I can't think of any other way I'd rather have it."

 In the 1979 legislative session, Schwartz helped lead the "Killer Bees," a group of state senators who brought the legislature to a standstill by going into hiding and breaking the Senate quorum.
 During his tenure as a lawmaker, he served on every major committee of the legislature, and served as the chairman of the Military Affairs, Rules, Jurisprudence and Natural Resources Committees.